MicrosoftDocs/azure-devops-yaml-schema/task-reference/container-structure-test-v0.md

 **`dockerRegistryServiceConnection`** - **Docker registry service connection**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects a Docker registry service connection.
+Specify a Docker registry service connection.
 Required for commands that need to authenticate with a registry.
 <!-- :::editable-content-end::: -->
 <br>